 We recommend the best products through an independent review process, and advertisers do not influence our picks.
 We may receive compensation if you visit partners we recommend.
 Read our advertiser disclosure for more info.

-According to the Bureau of Labor Statistics, construction management is set to grow 8 percent from 2019 to 2029, which is a much faster rate compared to most industries.
+According to the Bureau of Labor Statistics, the jobs outlook for construction management is set to grow 11 percent from 2020 to 2030, which is a much faster rate compared to most industries.
 While having a formal degree from a construction management school or a certification is not a requirement to enter the field, it can set you apart from other candidates and help you advance in your career more quickly.